 Salt baths help balance oily skin, help open and clean pores, and may help decrease bacterial that cause acne.

-Saltwater will sting on any open area.
-Be sure the saltwater is completely rinsed off.
+Salt water will sting on any open area.
+Also be sure the saltwater is completely rinsed off.

 For more information read our blog "Organic Bath Salts & Recipes"

 It is important to remember that the overall health of your skin depends not only on your skincare routine, but also on your general health, diet, hormones, environment, stress levels.

 The detergents used in many commercial soaps and acne cleansing products contain harsh detergents.
 These harsh detergents strip natural oils which dry out the skin.
 When oily skin is dry, it can trigger even more oil production, which exacerbates the problem.

 Many believe that drying out their oily skin will help decrease acne.
 However, oily skin is actually made worse by skin-drying or alcohol-based products, and harsh soaps or body washes.
 The chemicals in these products strip natural oils and dry out the skin, which then encourages the oil glands to produce more oil (sebum).
 It then becomes a vicious cycle.